 Here is Bitsquare’s introductory video:

-5. Stellar Dex
+10. Stellar Dex

-Stellar which we all know is a popular cryptocurrency and blockchain project has also come up with its native decentralized exchange.
+The news here is, Stellar has also come up with its decentralized exchange.

 - Secret key: The secret key is used to access your account and make transactions.
 Keep this code safe and secure.
 Anyone with this key will be able to access your funds on the Stellar Dex.

-The volume at the time of writing on this exchange is 36 BTC with 6 cryptocurrencies/crypto assets pairs listed on it.
+The volume at the time of writing on this exchange is 55 BTC with 6 cryptocurrencies/crypto assets pairs listed on it.

-- Counterparty Exchange
+- Bancor Liquidity Exchange